Welcome to today's edition of the Rush 24-7 podcast.

 It's nothing personal, though.

-But just it's like I'll tell you a little story.
+But just, it's like, I'll tell you a little story.

 Tell you a story.

-We were a bunch of my friends and I this morning uh going back and forth with email chats, and one of them is just in a real foul mood, just is about to blow up.
+We were a bunch of my friends and I this morning going back and forth with email chats.

-First term was really great, and the second term, well, look at what's happened here.
+And the second term, well, look at what's happened here.

-We've got the immigration bill and the and the and the Medicare Part B bill and just growth of government, and we're eventually we tried to get 20 million illegals uh get granted citizenship and so forth.
+We've got the immigration bill and the Medicare Part B bill and just growth of government.

-I said, Well, that's really comforting.
+I said, well, that's really comforting.

-He said, Well, it is.
+He said, well, it is.

-I mean, that's that's what we face here.
+I mean, that's what we face here.

-I guess I guess I'm in a little giddy mood here today, things that ought to enrage me or making me laugh today.
+I guess I'm in a little giddy mood here today.

 Obama's taking credit for things he had nothing to do with.

-Four years ago I warned about that crisis.
+Four years ago, I warned about that crisis.

 He wasn't around to do anything about them.

-Told his wife about it, maybe, but he wasn't around to do anything about the subprime mortgage crisis.
+He told his wife about it, maybe, but he wasn't around to do anything about the subprime mortgage crisis.

 He wasn't around the biggest one.

-I vote against the Iraq war 2002, whatever.
+I voted against the Iraq war, 2002, whatever.

 He voted against it before it started.